tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/02_step2.md

 ## Article 3

-### **SEO-Optimized Title:** Unlock Your Full Potential: A High-Level Look at the Quantum Mindfulness Framework for Holistic Living
+###  Unlock Your Full Potential: A High-Level Look at the Quantum Mindfulness Framework for Holistic Living

 **Article Body:**